benchristel/tdd-workshop/README.md

     - is it okay for the test to invoke the actual game executable? why or why not?
       - we might want to avoid building the executable if unit tests are failing
     - is it okay for the test to read actual files from the filesystem?
 Why or why not?
+      - using the actual filesystem makes it harder to test multiple scenarios (e.g. what happens if there are no files?)
+      - by separating the test code from the test data, it becomes harder to understand what is actually being tested.
+The test and the data must be updated in sync.
+        It's hard to see which data goes with which test.
 - (30 minutes) debrief and time for questions

 ## Possible process for testable architecture